Sertoli cell: Development

+been extensively investigated and results indicated that thyroid hormones can significantly affect Sertoli cell proliferation and differentiation.

 Once fully differentiated, the Sertoli cell is considered terminally differentiated, and is unable to proliferate.
 Therefore, once spermatogenesis has begun, no more Sertoli cells are created, and their population within the seminiferous tubules is finite.

-Recently, however, scientists have found a way to induce Sertoli cells to a juvenile proliferative phenotype outside of the body.
-This gives rise to the possibility of repairing some defects of testicular niche cells which may cause male infertility.
+Nevertheless, it has been demonstrated that Sertoli cells can revert to a functionally immature and proliferative phenotype in response to activin A. This gives rise to the possibility of repairing some defects of testicular niche cells which may cause male infertility.

 Function

 Because its main function is to nourish developing sperm cells through the stages of spermatogenesis, the Sertoli cell has also been called the "mother" or "nurse" cell.
 Sertoli cells also act as phagocytes, consuming the residual cytoplasm during spermatogenesis.
 Translocation of cells from the basal lamina to the lumen of the seminiferous tubules occurs by conformational changes in the lateral margins of the Sertoli cells.

 Secretory

 Sertoli cells secrete the following substances: